An Engorgio Prompt Makes Large Language Model Babble on: Evaluation

-In the optimization process, we seek to update the distribution matrix $\theta$ rather than selecting individual tokens, meaning that the most suitable input is the aggregated embedding $\tilde{e}(\theta_i)$.
+\textbf{\emph{Q1.
+How does the distribution matrix instruct the token selection in the optimization process?}} In the optimization process, we seek to update the distribution matrix $\theta$ rather than selecting individual tokens, meaning that the most suitable input is the aggregated embedding $\tilde{e}(\theta_i)$.
 In Figure~\ref{fig:loss tracking}, we find that even in the middle of the optimization process, the token sequence greedily sampled according to the distribution matrix performs only slightly worse than the aggregated embeddings when our goal is to decrease the total loss.
 This means that our distribution update design is effective in searching for suitable token sequences.
 Moreover, we find that the \eos escape loss of SFT models like Koala is much harder to decrease than base models like OPT-125M.
 This partially supports that base models are easier to induce than SFT models.